fmorenovr/fmorenovr.github.io/_posts/2017-10-19-Implementing-JSON-Web-Token-middleware-in-Golang.md

 ### JWT-GO

 JWT (JSON Web Token) is a Golang implementation.
-* Install it:

-      go get github.com/dgrijalva/jwt-go/

-* Once installed, You should download my library:
+* You should download my library:

       go get github.com/jenazads/gojweto/